 Winter Adventures Packing List

-This is a suggested equipment list, utilized by MSHI guides, staff, volunteers, and participants.
+This is a suggested equipment list, utilized by MSHI guides, staff, volunteers and participants.

 Gear: